Welcome to the King of Iron Fist Tournament. Get ready for the next battle!

 Yet another example in the form of Jinpachi Mishima.
 His true demonic form is fought as Tekken 5's final boss (worth noting that a fiery variant is fought as the final boss of 5: Dark Resurrection).
 This is actually more of an inversion, as Jinpachi's (supposedly) regular form can be used as a playable character in Tag Tournament 2 (where he is downgraded to a sub-boss; being a sub-boss battle with Heihachi).

 The Only One Allowed to Defeat You: This seems to be what's behind Hwoarang having a +1 Netsu trigger towards Jin in Tag Tournament 2 (+1 is usually reserved for when the character has a genuinely good view of the other character); likewise Paul's +1 towards Kazuya.

-Perfect Play AI: As you gain ranks this will become self evident, with the game starting to break out the ten hit or infinite combos, reading controller inputs, using the classic Mortal Kombat slide along the ground, and begin preventing you from tagging out and especially target your partner when low on health.
+Perfect Play AI: As you gain ranks this will become self-evident, with the game starting to break out the ten-hit or infinite combos, reading controller inputs, using the classic Mortal Kombat slide along the ground, and begin preventing you from tagging out, specifically targeting your partner when low on health.
 Earlier in the series, the computer would resort to Secret A.I.
 Moves to simulate difficulty.